20€ off on SILVER, GOLD and PLATINIUM passes, only until November 25th 2022!

 Size: 100 - 200 cm

-The Blue Peacock is a sedentary bird that lives in groups of varying size for most of the year.
-These flocks do not disperse until early spring, when each adult male goes his own way, followed by two to five females.
-They live in hilly woodland areas and spend their days on the ground in the shade of thickets, returning to the tall trees at dusk to spend the night.
+The Blue Peacock is a sedentary bird, living most of the year in groups of varying size.
+These flocks only disperse in early spring, with each adult cock going its own way, followed by two to five females.
+It lives in a landscape of wooded hills and spends the day on the ground, in the shade of thickets, returning at dusk to the tall trees for the night.
 A naturally sociable bird, the peacock is often found near human settlements.
-The life of the peacock is very regulated.
-It frequents the same sleeping area and feeds in the same place each day.
-Similarly, males always parade in the same place.
-Hunted by tigers and panthers, it acts as a warning system for the other animals in the forest.
-It usually spots the wildcats first and sounds the alarm with a loud cry.
+The peacock's life is very regulated.
+It frequents the same dormitory and feeds in the same area every day.
+Similarly, the male peacock parades in an immutable location.
+Stalked by tigers and panthers, it is the male who acts as an alarm signal for the other animals in the forest.
+It usually spots the wild beasts first and sounds the alarm.

-Their breeding season lasts all spring.
-During courtship, the male, who is the focal point for the females, raises his rectrices and fans out his upper tail feathers.
-The females come to this call and, as appropriate, adopt the characteristic postures indicating their readiness to mate, crouching on the ground facing the male with their wings half open.
-At this signal, the peacock quickly closes its magnificent fan and mates with all the peahens in turn.
-Some time later, the females prepares a rudimentary nest on the ground, generally under the shelter of a shrub or plant.
-In this nest, they lay 4 or 5 eggs, but according to some authors the numbers can be much higher.
+The breeding season lasts all spring.
+During courtship, the male is the focal point for the females, raising his rectrices and fanning out his tail feathers.
+The females respond to this call and, appropriately, adopt the characteristic postures indicating their readiness to mate, lurking on the ground facing the male, wings half-open.
+At this signal, the peacock quickly closes his magnificent train and mates successively with all the peacocks.
+Some time later, the female prepares a rudimentary nest on the ground, usually in the shelter of a shrub or plant.
+In this nest, she lays 4 or 5 eggs, but according to some authors the numbers can be much higher.
 Incubation lasts 28 to 30 days.
-The peahen helps the her young to find their food and sometimes feeds them herself during their first days.
+The peahen helps the young find their food, and sometimes feeds them herself during their first days.

 THREATS

-The peacock has taken advantage of its association with humans, giving it a great chance of survival!
+The peacock has taken advantage of its association with humans and given it a great chance of survival!
 It is protected in India, of course, where it is the national bird, but also in many other areas because it is sacred and has great religious importance.

-This time, the the bird's beauty has saved it!
-Blue peacocks have been transplanted from their native land to other parts of the western world and this has probably saved them from extinction.
+This time, the beauty of a bird saved it!
+The blue peacock was moved from its native land to other parts of the western world, and this probably saved it from extinction.

 INTERESTING FACTS

-Being gregarious, they spend the night in the trees safe from predators.
-Although they can fly, they prefer to walk, climb or run rather than fly.
-They act as an alarm signal for other animals in the forest because they notice the wildcats first and sound the alarm with their famous cry that sounds like "léon" (lion).
-They are said to bawl or scream.
-They are often found near herds of herbivores.
+Gregarious, they spend the night in trees, safe from predators.
+Although it can fly, it prefers to walk, climb or run rather than take to the air.
+It acts as a warning signal for forest animals, spotting predators first and sounding the alarm with its famous "leon".
+It is said to braille or scream.
+They are often seen close to herds of herbivores.